-- Develop an approach to pricing water on actual use everywhere to begin rationalising its use and a as prelude to a sensible water policy as scarcity is beginning to take root.
+- Develop an approach to pricing water on actual use everywhere to begin rationalizing its use and a as prelude to a sensible water policy as scarcity is beginning to take root.

-- Local government is recognised by this government as important for service delivery and therefore for growth and broader development.
-Local government must empower city and metropolitan areas to grow into investment, entrepreneurship and innovation powerhouses that they are in rest of the world.
+- This government recognizes local government as important for service delivery and therefore for growth and broader development.
+It must empower the city and metropolitan areas to grow into investment, entrepreneurship and innovation powerhouses that they are in rest of the world.
 Local government of the type required cannot happen with the colonial civil service with deputy commissioners and commissioners, positions that were meant for rural magistracy.

 - The incumbent government picked the right slogan “5 million houses, 10 million jobs.”
 It appropriately notes the role of the construction industry in a city as a leading industry.
-It also correctly pinpoints how building industry has a knock on effect on the economy.
-However, the government is being misled into thinking that government land and capital must go into this project of house building.
-If this project is to be done well, it must be seen as more than house building.
+It also correctly pinpoints how building industry has a knock in effect on the economy.
+However, the government is being misled into thinking that government land and capital must go into this project of housebuilding.
+If this project is to be done well, it must be seen as more than housebuilding.